-But, before talking about how to stop panic attacks, it is crucial to know more about what they are in order to understand what you are dealing with.
+But, before talking about how to stop panic attacks, it is crucial to know more about what they are, on the way to find a way to confront them.

 If you have been having recurring panic attacks, then it is most likely caused by a situation wherein you feel that you are compromised or threatened.
 It can also be caused by the feeling that you are unable to escape that specific situation.

-In the United States, one among 10 adults experiences having panic attacks each year.
-But, the numbers also show that only about 3% of adults in the US develop panic disorder and while they can also occur among men, they are most common among women.
+In the United States, one among ten adults experiences having panic attacks each year.
+But, the numbers also show that only about 3% of adults in the US develop a panic disorder, and while they can also occur among men, they are most common among women.

-A panic disorder is more serious in the sense that the attacks become more problematic and that they can already affect your normal daily routine and lifestyle.
+A panic disorder is more severe in the sense that the attacks become more problematic and that they can already affect your regular daily routine and lifestyle.

 When you have panic attacks, you are likely to experience at least four of these signs and symptoms:

-As mentioned, the symptoms of a panic attacks can develop all of a sudden no matter where you are.
+As mentioned, the symptoms of panic attacks can develop all of a sudden, no matter where you are.